ryanivis/ping-devops-es-siem/README.md

 ![alt text](https://github.com/ryanivis/ping-devops-es-siem/blob/master/images/Architecture.png "Architecture Overview")
 ------------
-YOU MUST!!
+DIRECTIONS

+- Clone this project to your local disk.
-- Configure .env file in root directory first for this to work!!!
+- Configure .env file in root path of the clone and place these lines in it (update your devops details).

-- ALSO ENSURE YOU HAVE 8GB RAM AND 3-4 CPU ALLOCATED FOR DOCKER.

-- TESTED ON UBUNTU LINUX AS WELL AS MACOS DOCKER.
 ------------
 `COMPOSE_PROJECT_NAME=es`
 `ELASTIC_VERSION=7.6.0`